We are a settlement-focused family law firm. So how are we different from your average law firm?

 Resolving family matters in this way is our passion.
 This is not just another option from court – we think of it as a radically different way of approaching separation and divorce and family transitions.

-For our estate planning and relationship planning practice, we help you to find the best plan for all the “what ifs” so you do not have to worry.
-Whether you are a in a new relationship, a blended family situation, need to update your estate plan or just never got around to getting a Will, we have experience with both family law and wills and estates.
-Marriage Agreements, Cohabitation Agreements, Wills, Powers of Attorney and Representation Agreements—we got it.
+For our relationship planning practice, we help you to find the best plan for all the “what ifs” so you do not have to worry.
+Whether you are a in a new relationship, a blended family situation, or thinking of moving in together or getting married, our approach is to help you have these discussions in a way that creates clarity about your future together without pitting you against each other.
+Marriage Agreements and Cohabitation Agreements —we got it.

 Mediation is a way to help you and your spouse to have a focused and productive conversation with the goal of settling issues.
 A mediator is a neutral facilitator who acts as a guide through difficult conversations.
 We offer mediation for couples who are separating, as well as for couples who need guidance with relationship planning.